 Be sure to prepare for the details of test day.
 Gather the appropriate ID and snacks, and make sure you know where the test is held.
 Consider developing a sleep routine that is consistent with when you need to be awake on test day.

 Be financially prepared for your entrance exam!
 Registration is expensive, although fee assistance programs may be available for applicants with demonstrated financial need.

 Take it Early

 We strongly recommend that you take the admission test early enough to permit you to know your test scores before you apply and, if necessary, to retake the test.
-The Board of Health Profession Advisors never recommends submitting an application before knowing your entrance exam score.
+The Board of Health Profession Advisors recommends that applicants know their entrance exam score prior to submitting a primary application.
 It is also critical that you have completed, or be completing, courses covering topics included in the exam content by the time you take the test.

-For applicants to medical/dental/optometry/podiatry school who will not receive a committee letter from Smith (i.e. those who will be more than four years past their Smith graduation when they submit their application), we still do not recommend taking a late test.
-Most of these professional schools have rolling admissions, and it will be in your best interest to submit an early application (no later than July 1) with your test score.
+For applicants to medical/dental/optometry/podiatry school who will not receive a committee letter from Smith (i.e. those who have not participated in the preapplication process), we still do not recommend taking a late test.
+Most health professions schools have rolling admissions, and it is in your best interest to submit an early application (no later than July 1) with your test score.
 This requires adhering to the same test schedule as we have outlined for applicants receiving a committee letter.

 For applicants to other health profession schools, the timing of your test will vary depending on your application deadline(s) and whether the schools to which you are applying use a system of rolling admissions.
 If it is rolling, you would be wise to submit your application, with your test score, as early as possible in the admission cycle.